Empirical Welfare Economics: The model

-\paragraph{Data and rationalizability.} A pair $(p,x)\in\Re_+^{m + m}$ is an \df{observation}, and should be interpreted as the datum that the consumption bundle $x$ was chosen from the budget set $\{y\in\Re^m_+ : p\cdot y\leq I \}$ in which the income, or budget, is $I=p\cdot x$.
-A (possibly empty) finite list of observations $\{(p^k,x^k)\}_{k=1}^K$ is termed an \emph{individual dataset}. $N$ is a finite set of individuals.
+\paragraph{Data and rationalizability.} A pair $(p,x)\in\Re_+^{m + m}$ is an \df{observation}, and should be interpreted as the datum that the consumption bundle $x\in\Re_+^m$ was chosen from the budget set $\{y\in\Re^m_+ : p\cdot y\leq I \}$ in which the income, or budget, is $I=p\cdot x$.
+A (possibly empty) finite list of observations $(p^k,x^k)_{k\in [K]}$ is termed an \emph{individual dataset}. $N$ is a finite set of individuals.
 A \emph{group dataset} is a collection of individual datasets, one for each $i\in N$.
-So, $D_i = \{(p_i^k,x_i^k)\}_{k=1}^{K_i}$ denotes an individual dataset for individual $i$, and $\{D_i :i\in N\}$ is a group data set.
+So, $D_i = \{(p_i^k,x_i^k)\}_{k\in [K_i]}$ denotes an individual dataset for individual $i$, and $\{D_i :i\in N\}$ is a group data set.

 An individual dataset is \emph{rationalizable} if there is an increasing utility function $u_i:\Re^m_+\rightarrow \Re$ for which for all $k$, $u_i(x)>u_i(x_i^k)$ implies $p_i^k\cdot x > p_i^k \cdot x_i^k$.
-In this case, we say that $u_i$ \emph{rationalizes} the individual dataset (or that it is a \df{rationalizing} utility, when the dataset is implied).
-Similarly, we say that a group dataset is \emph{rationalizable} if each individual dataset is rationalizable.
+In this case, we say that $u_i$ \df{rationalizes} the individual dataset (or that it is a \df{rationalizing} utility, when the dataset is implied).
+Similarly, we say that a group dataset is \df{rationalizable} if each individual dataset is rationalizable.

-In our paper we insist that rationalizing utilities be monotone increasing.
+In our paper, we insist that rationalizing utilities be monotone increasing.
 Clearly, some structure must be assumed on utilities, or any data becomes rationalizable by a constant utility.
 The most common approach is to impose local non-satiation, and then resort to Afriat's theorem which says that one may without loss of generality assume a rationalizing utility that is both increasing and concave.
-Concavity, thus, comes for free in the case of an individual agent's observed consumption behavior.
-In our paper we require rationalizing utilities to do more than just explain individual consumers' datasets, so any statement about concavity is not innocuous.
+Thus monotonicity, but more importantly concavity, comes for free in the case of an individual agent's observed consumption behavior.